learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 ![png](index_files/index_3_2.png)

-Now take two samples from this population and comment of the difference between their and means and standard deviations.
-How would you ensure the independance between elements of these samples?
+Now take two samples from this population and comment on the difference between their means and standard deviations.
+How would you ensure the independence between the elements of these samples?

 ```python